Repeat Prescription Requests

 Electronic prescriptions service (EPS)

-If you get regular prescriptions or are already using a prescription collection service (where a pharmacy collects prescriptions from your GP Practice for you) then choosing a pharmacy to dispense all your prescriptions may save you time by avoiding unnecessary trips to your GP.
+If you get regular repeat prescriptions then choosing a pharmacy to dispense all your prescriptions may save you time by avoiding unnecessary trips to your GP.

-You will still order your repeat prescriptions in the same way as you do now, but your prescriptions will be sent electronically to the pharmacy or dispenser of your choice.
+Your prescriptions will be sent electronically to the pharmacy of your choice.

 You will not have to collect a paper repeat prescription from your GP Practice.

 We have a duty to review your health and medicines regularly.
-We will let you know if you need to make an appointment for a medication review with either our Practice nurses or your doctor.
+We will let you know if you need to make an appointment for a medication review with one of our clinicians.